 A 1 kW transmitter was installed on Mount Panorama in 1977, and replaced in 1994.
 A translator service to Orange (with a separate transmitter on Mount Canobolas) came on-line in 1987.

-In 1989 renovations increased the number of studios from one shoebox to two somewhat larger work areas for production, located in building N3 on the Mitchell campus in Bathurst.
+In 1989 renovations increased the number of studios from one shoebox to two somewhat larger work areas for production, located in building 1434 on the Mitchell campus in Bathurst.

-2MCE includes two studios in building N2 being the main On-Air studio and one operated by the Student Broadcasting Society ("Studio 4" - established in 1981), and separate news studios for National Radio News (NRN) in building N2 operated by Charles Sturt University's School Of Communication.
+2MCE includes two studios in building 1434 being the main On-Air studio, and separate news studios for National Radio News (NRN) operated by Charles Sturt University's School Of Communication and Creative Industries.

-2MCE is a major teaching/practical training resource for the School Of Communication.
+2MCE is a major teaching/practical training resource for the School Of Communication and Creative Industries.
 Students studying broadcast journalism, theatre, advertising and media production can make use of the station's resources for their coursework as subscribers.

 These facilities include an Adobe Audition digital multi-track audio production system.
 Students from other disciplines may also become involved as volunteers.